a9ek0/Weather/README.md

 ### Configuration

-The application uses the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data.
+The application uses the [Weatherbit API](https://www.weatherbit.io/) to fetch weather data.
 You need to obtain an API key from OpenWeatherMap and configure it in the `application.properties` file.

 ```properties
 # application.properties